ael-g/mysql-repl-lab/README.md

 1 row in set (0.00 sec)
 ```

-So if we create a table on master1, it's replicating on master2!
+It's replicating!
 You're free to check the opposite or to test other types of SQL queries, either from master1 or from master2.

 ### 4. Spotting replication break down
 From the previous points we can see that replication is quite easy to set-up.